helgeho/ArchiveSpark/docs/EnrichFuncs.md

 &nbsp; | *Example:* `val enriched = rdd.enrich(WarcPayload)`
 **[HttpPayload](../src/main/scala/de/l3s/archivespark/specific/warc/enrichfunctions/HttpPayload.scala)** | The same as `WarcPayload` but for plain HTTP records without WARC headers, e.g., when loaded remotely from the Wayback Machine.
 &nbsp; | *Example:* `val rdd = ArchiveSpark.load(WaybackSpec("http://l3s.de")).enrich(HttpPayload)`

+## More Enrich Functions

+Additional Enrich Functions may be found in external projects, which is the recommended way to [share your Enrich Functions](Dev_EnrichFuncs.md), such as:

+* An Enrich Function to use [Yahoo's Fast Entity Linker](https://github.com/yahoo/FEL) (FEL) with ArchiveSpark: [FEL4ArchiveSpark](https://github.com/helgeho/FEL4ArchiveSpark).

 [< Table of Contents](README.md) | [Contribute >](Contribute.md)
 :---|---: